 The project “le Musee di-visioniste” is not based on a Utopean idea, but it is an Utopia itself, as well as “Agricola de Cologne” is representing “an”, respectively “the” “UTOPIA”.

 During 2019 something new was about to develop.
 The working phase since 2000 came to an end, and at the end of this year NewMediaFest2020 started – the experiment of an retrospective during the Corona crisis.
 It was Agricola de Cologne’s idea to celebrate the past 20 years together homouring all artists, curators, virtual and physical instances, by packing everything which was happening during the past 20 years into one year – via 12 monthly festival editions and The 365 Days Diary – featuring each day another context and venue.

-On 31 December 2ß20, NewMediaFest2020 closes the doors, and then the festival will be transformed into The 365 Days Museum combining everything which was divided into countless pieces to one work.
+On 31 December 2020, NewMediaFest2020 closed the doors, and then the festival was transformed into The 365 Days Museum combining everything which was divided into countless pieces to one work.

-It is representing that divisionistic “painting” which can now be experienced in one single application consisting of countless “colour dots”.
+It is representing that divisionistic “painting” which can now be experienced in one single application consisting of countless “color dots”.